svenlatham/svenlatham-beer/_beer/leffe-blonde-uk.md

 ---
-name: Leffe Blonde
+name: Leffe Blonde (UK)
 description: A popular blonde drink from Belgium, This variant is brewed by AB InBev to a lower strength for distribution in the UK and sadly tastes more metallic than the original.
 strength: 6.0%
 country: gb
-brewery: AB InBev
+brewer: AB InBev
 ---